Dylan-Trevor-Rowe/days-since-client/README.md

 ## Technologies
 Technologies used include: React, React-Router-Dom,  Python, Django, and Material Ui.

-In the project directory, you can run:
+### Server Side link
+To view the server side repo and run the server for this project head to: https://github.com/Dylan-Trevor-Rowe/days_since_server

 ### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+If server is running open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.